By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Due to the prevalence of drugs in the isthmus, police checkpoints are commonplace on weekends on roads between cities.
 Use your common sense and stop when requested.
 You might see or hear of locals doing it, but don’t attempt to bribe police officers.

-Regarding drinking, anyone over the age of 18 can buy alcohol in Panama.
+The drinking age in Panama is 18.
 Public consumption of alcohol is common in certain places such as beaches, but it’s prohibited in some parts of Panama City, including family-friendly Parque Omar.
 Do take this seriously because if you are seen you can be arrested and jailed.

 The Darién Gap is a perilous, narrow swathe of land that engineers omitted when building the Pan American highway from Argentina to Alaska in the 1930s.
 This was due to its inaccessibility, rough rivers, challenging vegetation, and deadly creatures.
 Today, it’s dangerous for other reasons.